Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Incentive costs: Foregone sales and property tax revenue

-• Infrastructure investments: Grid upgrades, roads, utilities
+• Infrastructure: Grid upgrades, roads, utilities

 • Utility rate impacts: Grid upgrades passed to ratepayers